28-02-2026

 Tibet Travel Permit for international tourists to visit Tibet

-4. When is the best time to visit Tibet?
+4. When Is the Best Time to Visit Tibet?

-There are several ways to get to Tibet, including flying, taking the train, or driving from inland China.
+Visit Tibet from a Chinese CityThere are several ways to get to Tibet, including flying, taking the train, or driving from inland China.
 The easiest and most popular way to reach Tibet is by flying from major Chinese cities such as Beijing, Chengdu, and Shanghai.
-However, taking the train to Tibet is a unique experience and allows you to gradually acclimatize to the high altitude.
-The train journey from inland China to Tibet is a long and scenic one, taking around from 21 to 40 hours.
+However, taking the

-Nepal is a popular gateway to enter Tibet, especially for travelers who want to combine a visit to both destinations in one trip.
-The flights from Kathmandu to Lhasa are operated by Air China and Sichuan Airlines, and they usually take around 90 minutes.
+Visit Tibet from Kathmandu (Nepal)Nepal is a popular gateway to enter Tibet, especially for travelers who want to combine a visit to both destinations in one trip.
+The flights from Kathmandu to Lhasa are operated by Himalaya Airlines, and they usually take around 90 minutes.

 Alternatively, travelers can enter Tibet from Nepal by land via the Gyirong border, which is located about 160 km from Kathmandu.
 The overland journey from Kathmandu to Lhasa is considered an epic adventure by many, as it involves driving across some of the world's highest mountain passes along the Friendship Highway.
 The journey usually takes around 8 days, including an overnight stay at the Everest Base Camp on the northern side of Mount Everest, which offers stunning views of the world's highest peak.